 It isn’t just their sheer size difference that makes them easy to tell apart.
 The Rottie is a square and stocky pooch, who is well noted for his intimidating looks.
 He has a big, square head, which is in proportion to his body.
-German SHepherds are longer and more athletic, which has made him more successful in the world of policing.
+German Shepherds are longer and more athletic, which has made them more successful in the world of policing.

 Rotties tend to sport the traditional black and tan coat with the traditional Rottie markings.
 Compared to the Shepherd, who sports a wider range of colors, including black and tan, blue, black, and white.

 These breeds have distinct differences.
 Both breeds are typically not recommended for first-time owners.
 German Shepherds are working dogs and require a lot more exercise than other breeds.
 When they aren’t exercised properly, they can become destructive.